PeterZG/Vanilla-JS-Qanda/README.md

 The backend port is defined in the `frontend/src/config.js` file.
 This helps the frontend communicate with the backend.

-If you manually update the `database.json` file, restart the backend server.
+If the `database.json` file is manually updated, restart the backend server.

 ### 3.3.
 Taking the First Steps